 Should I tell the midwife about a previous abortion?

-Although you do not have to tell your midwife about a previous abortion, it’s best to mention it so that they have your full pregnancy history.
+You do not have to tell your midwife that you’ve had an abortion before, but it’s best to mention it so they have your full pregnancy history.
 Your midwife won’t judge you and they are unlikely to refer to it again.
 The information about your abortion doesn’t need to go into your pregnancy notes.

 Getting the flu vaccine is safe and will help protect you and your baby.
 There is no evidence to show that the flu vaccine can cause miscarriage.